rmorse/babel-plugin-jsx-template-vars/README.md

 {{/if_truthy}}
 ```

-**Note:** the control variable and condition to evaluate is parsed from the source code automatically but has some limitation.
+**Note:** the control variable and condition to evaluate is parsed from the source code automatically but has some limitations.
 #### Current limitations of control variables
- - Only detects conditions in a JSX expression container (e.g., in a components return function)
+ - Only detects conditions in a JSX expression container (e.g., in a components return function, or between opening and closing JSX tags `<>...</>`)
+ - JSX expressions must use `&&` to evaluate the condition and [show the JSX content as recommended in the React JS docs](https://reactjs.org/docs/conditional-rendering.html).
  - Supports 4 types of expressions:
     1. `truthy` - if the value is truthy, show the content.
         ```jsx